GoogleChromeLabs/wp-sitemaps/docs/CONTRIBUTING.md

 ## Contributions to Issues

 Tickets will often need input from multiple points of view.
-We invite you to share your POV by adding a comment to the relevent ticket.
+We invite you to share your POV by adding a comment to the relevant ticket.

-If a ticket does not yet exist, you can create a new ticket and add it to the back log, but please do read: https://make.wordpress.org/core/2019/06/12/xml-sitemaps-feature-project-proposal/ and double check that what you are proposing is inline with what we are trying to achieve within this project's scope.
+If a ticket does not yet exist, you can create a new ticket and add it to the back log, but please do read: https://make.wordpress.org/core/2019/06/12/xml-sitemaps-feature-project-proposal/ and double check that what you are proposing is in line with what we are trying to achieve within this project's scope.

 ### Creating an Issue